What You Need to Know Before Using Your Fireplace the First Time

 - Keep young children and pets away from the fireplace while it’s in use and after a fire.

 - Don’t overload the firebox.
-It’s better to occasionally add logs than to jam a ton of wood in there to save you trouble, because it could overheat the system.
+It’s better to occasionally add logs than to jam in a ton of wood at the start, because that could overheat the system.

 - Make sure the fire is fully extinguished before leaving the house for any length of time.